Wintersweet is a wonderful winter-blooming shrub tree.

 Both fragrant and luminous, its flowers will appeal to you and bring you joy, a blessing in the winter cold.

-Wintersweet is a very ornamental shrub, much appreciated for delicate, sweet fragrance of this winter shrub.
+All in all, wintersweet is a very ornamental shrub.
+Much loved is the delicate, sweet fragrance of this winter bloomer.

 Little care is required, only a bit of water in summer in case of high temperatures.